HaodiJiang/SolarUnet/README.md

 ## Abstract

-Deep learning has drawn a lot of interest in recent years due to its effectiveness in processing big and complex observational data gathered from diverse instruments.
+Deep learning has drawn significant interest in recent years due to its effectiveness in processing big and complex observational data gathered from diverse instruments.
 Here we propose a new deep learning method, called SolarUnet, to identify and track solar magnetic flux elements or features in observed vector